MKTG207 Marketing Toolkit OR MKTG100 Marketing: Creating and Capturing Customer Value

 Unit rationale, description and aim

-The aim of this unit is to prepare students for marketing research roles and assist them to develop skills and knowledge in managing market research data to make strategic and tactical decisions conforming to high ethical standards.
+The aim of this unit is to prepare students for marketing analyst roles and assist them to develop skills and knowledge in managing an organisation’s data through MIS (or Big data) to make strategic and tactical decisions conforming to high ethical standards.

 Topics will include: